1j01/card-game-generator/README.md

 You'll want to look at some examples like [some playing cards][], [Systemocracy][], or [Prosperity][].

+Set an environment variable `TABLETOP_SIMULATOR_FOLDER` to the `Tabletop Simulator` folder that should contain folders `Saves` and `Mods`.
+If the folder doesn't have these folders, the code may need to be updated for a different operating system or a new version of Tabletop Simulator.

 ### `new CardGameGenerator({cardSets, counters})`

 `cardSets` can be an object keyed by set/deck name